pantheon-systems/documentation/source/content/guides/autopilot/05-troubleshoot.md

 </Accordion>

-## Extension Updates are Missing

 <Accordion title="Could not apply the updates because a plugin or theme was not found while attempting the update." id="extension-updates-are-missing" icon="info-sign">

 ### Issue

-This error message is displayed when a WordPress plugin or theme is not found when updates were attempted.
+This error message is displayed because a WordPress plugin or theme was not found when updates were attempted.

 ### Diagnosis